Everybody does it at one time or another.

 I’ve become addicted to it.

 Sometimes it serves me well.
-It can inspire or energize me, but arguably there are times where it hinders my thinking and distracts my efforts.
+It can inspire or energize me, but there are times when it hinders my thinking and distracts my efforts.

 So, what’s your it?
-Here’s a few steps to help you uncover you it…
+Use the 8-step habit-changing cycle to help you uncover your it…

-- Chose one and commit to eliminating it.
+- Choose one item from the list and commit to eliminating it.

-- Tell a friend or co-worker of your decision and ask for support.
+- Tell a friend or colleague of your decision.

-- Put a date on the calendar (21 days out) to meet and discuss progress.
+- Put a date on the calendar to check progress.

-If you do these 7 things, I guarantee that in the end you will:
+If you do these 8 steps, I guarantee that in the end, you will:

 - Be more productive because you stopped it.